Ho Ching

 Ho Ching (何晶 (Hé Jīng, Ho^{2} Ching^{1}); born 27 March 1954) is a Singaporean businesswoman.

 Ho had been serving as the chairperson of Temasek Trust since 2022.
-She is the wife of the 3rd Prime Minister of Singapore, Lee Hsien Loong.
+She is the second wife of the third Prime Minister of Singapore, Lee Hsien Loong.
 Ho joined Temasek Holdings as a director in January 2002.
 She became its executive director in May 2002 and was appointed as the chief executive officer by Goh Chok Tong in January 2004.

 Early life and education

 Ho was born on 27 March 1954 in Singapore.
 She attended Crescent Girls' School and National Junior College—where she became one of the top students for the A Level examinations in her cohort and was named Student of the Year, before graduating from the University of Singapore (now the National University of Singapore) in 1976 with a Bachelor of Engineering with first class honours degree in electrical engineering.

 She subsequently went on to complete a Master of Science degree in electrical engineering at Stanford University in 1982.